Here's all you need to know about this year's Wimbledon tennis tournament - from capacity limits to ticket information

 When do Wimbledon 2021 tickets go on sale?

-The first batch of Wimbledon 2021 tickets will go on general sale at 1pm on Thursday 17 June.
+The first batch of Wimbledon 2021 tickets went on general sale at 1pm on Thursday 17 June.

 It will be the first time that Wimbledon tickets will be offered online instead of through the traditional ballot, meaning there won’t be long lines snaking round the courts this year.